figtools/figgy.docs/docs/architecture/events.md

     - Any change to `FiggyConfigReplication` DyanmoDB Table.

 These event streams trigger a number of features in Figgy including:

-- Maintaining records in the `figgy-config-cache` table which Figgy users query regularly to inform their own local cache of parameter names.
-These names inform functionality like the auto-complete functionality and Browse tree in the Figgy CLI.
+- Maintaining records in the `figgy-config-cache` table.
+The Figgy CLI regularly queries this table inform its local cache.
+These names support the auto-complete functionality and browse tree in the Figgy CLI.

 - Triggering `source` -> `destination` replication.
 If a source record is updated, Figgy will automatically trigger replication to all destinations.
 Likewise, if a new `source` -> `destination` record is added, a DDB stream event will trigger immediate replication.

 - Maintaining the Figgy audit log.
 The `figgy-config-auditor` table maintains a history of all parameter changes over time.
 Every change to a parameter in ParameterStore results in a new record inserted into this table.
-This table is how Figgy is able to support point-in-time restores.
+Figgy is able to support point-in-time restores by leveraging the history of events stored in this table.

 ### Why all this effort to leverage events?